gabfv/how-to-various/Cygwin-Git-Bash-with-KeeAgent/Make-Git-Bash-Cygwin-works-with-Keeagent.md

 # How to make Git Bash and Cygwin works with KeeAgent on Windows.

 _I didn't find an obvious way to make Git Bash (and Cygwin as well) works with KeeAgent.
-Since my SSH keys are stored only within KeePass, I needed to use KeeAgent and without the use of temporary files._
+Since my SSH keys are stored only within KeePass, I needed to use KeeAgent and without the use of temporary files.
+Also, this was made on Windows 10, so the tutorial may vary a bit for older versions of Windows._

 #### This tutorial assume that you've already done that :
 - Installed Git;